Caranfa11/Octave-Works/README.md

 i dont know what i doing here writing some b**lsh*t ... but ...

-what you still reading this?... get out of my repositry man...
+what you still reading this?... get out of my repository man...
 CHISMOSO